 Florida False Claims Act Lawyer

 In 1863, President Lincoln signed the False Claims Act to provide a means to go after government contractors who were engaging in fraudulent billing practices during the American Civil War.
 This law continues in operation today and is used by government agents and private persons to combat the billions of dollars in fraud perpetrated against the government by private contractors in the defense industry, education and housing sectors, agriculture programs, and healthcare industry.
-If you’re a Florida healthcare executive who has uncovered large-scale billing or coding errors, bulk purchases of inferior or defective products, or other forms of healthcare fraud being perpetrated against Medicare or Medicaid, the Florida healthcare fraud lawyers at Freidin Brown, P.A. can help you blow the whistle and recover a significant monetary award under the False Claims Act.
+If you’re a Florida healthcare executive who has uncovered large-scale billing or coding errors, bulk purchases of inferior or defective products, or other forms of healthcare fraud being perpetrated against Medicare or Medicaid, the Florida False Claims Act lawyers at Freidin Brown, P.A. can help you blow the whistle and recover a significant monetary award under the False Claims Act.

 Florida Healthcare Fraud Lawyers